idno/known/docs/developers/testing.md

 ## Running unit tests on your local machine

 First, ensure [PHPUnit](https://phpunit.de/) is installed.
-(Installation varies by system and is beyond the scope of this documentation.)

-To run all the tests, from the Known root directory simply run ```phpunit```.
+To run all the tests, from the Known root directory simply run ```vendor/phpunit/phpunit/phpunit```, assuming you're running the git checkout and composer.

 Some tests require a connection to your local Known instance, so if this is anything other than *http://localhost*, you need to set the ```KNOWN_DOMAIN``` environment variable.